-On behalf of Kadish & Anthony Law Group posted in Closely Held Businesses on Friday, April 1, 2016.
+On behalf of Kadish & Associates Law Group posted in Closely Held Businesses on Friday, April 1, 2016.

 Arizona companies that have employees are most likely prepared for there to be disputes from time to time.
 As part of that possibility, closely held businesses must be able to defend a lawsuit filed by an employee.
 Implementing proper policies and procedures could provide a paper trail that could relieve the company from liability.